Requirements of the eTA Canada

 - Holders of a Canadian visa

-** Travellers that have lived in Canada in the pasts have most likely received the status of Canadian citizen, permanent resident, landed immigrant or immigrant reçu).
-Even if they don’t live in Canada anymore, they still possess this old status according to the Canadian civil registry.
-With each of these statuses, it is not possible to apply for an eTA.
-To still traveller, this group of travellers has two options: cancel the old status and still apply for an eTA, or travel to Canada with a Canadian passport, a permanent resident card or a permanent resident travel document.
+** Travellers that have lived in Canada in the pasts have most likely received the status of Canadian citizen, permanent resident, landed immigrant or immigrant reçu.
+Even if they do not live in Canada anymore, they still possess this old status according to the Canadian civil registry.
+An eTA cannot be applied for if you possess any of these statuses.
+To still travel, there are two options: cancel the old status and still apply for an eTA, or travel to Canada with a Canadian passport, a permanent resident card or a permanent resident travel document.

-If you don’t qualify for an eTA travel permit, there are still a few ways to travel to Canada:
+If you do not qualify for an eTA travel authorisation, there are still a few ways to travel to Canada:

 If you have never lived in Canada:

-- You can apply for a apply for a Canada visa
+- You can apply for a Canada visa

 - You can apply for a residence permit